-Good anglers know that there are many factors to consider when preparing for a fishing trip.
-From the type of equipment, to the type of bait, to the location, every detail needs to be catered to the type of fish being sought to increase chances for success.
-Another set of circumstances that fishermen and women need to take into account is how the weather is affecting fish.
+Good anglers know that there are many factors to consider when preparing for a fishing trip, including the type of equipment, the type of bait and the location.
+Also important for maximizing chances for success is an understanding of how the weather will affect fishing conditions.

 Warm fronts also offer up ideal fishing conditions.
 Lower pressure and weaker winds will bring fish closer to the surface and liven them up for swimming longer distances.

-Rain can also affect how well the fish will be biting.
+Rain can affect how well the fish will be biting as well.
 Fishing during a light rain makes casting lines more discreet.
 Insects are also more likely to be out flying near the surface of the water during or immediately following a light rain, which will bring fish closer to the surface and make them more susceptible to being caught.
 Rain can also cause more organic matter to run into bodies of water and lure fish to the surface to eat.

-Another important set of factors to look into before going fishing are the local and state regulations.
-Always be aware of what is legally required before you set out on the water, including getting the proper licenses, and be sure to not fish for any species that are not yet in season.
+Other important factors to look into before going fishing are the local and state regulations.
+Always be aware of what is legally required before setting out on the water, including getting the proper licenses, and be sure not to fish for any species that are not yet in season.

 Denver Broncos fans celebrating the Super Bowl win will see ideal conditions for Tuesday's parade and pep rally.Read Story >

 Storm Imogen battered parts of England and Wales with powerful winds and downpours Sunday night into Monday.Read Story >